-Other common Amarna tomb scenes showed the king and queen riding individual chariots, moving from the royal palace to the administrative part of the city.
-A jubilant crowd is shown bowing and cheering before them.
+Other common Amarna tomb scenes shows the king and queen riding individual chariots, moving from the royal palace to the administrative part of the city.
+A jubilant crowd bows and cheers before them.

 Regardless of the subject matter, the king and queen are always shown receiving the light of the Aten.
 But nobody else is worthy of such a privilege – even high-ranking officials in the artwork of their own tombs.